Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

   - In-game
     - Chat messages from Discord
     - Response messages from Discord
-    - Messages from other servers
+    - Messages from other MCDC servers
   - Discord
     - Server started
     - Server stopped
     - Player joined server
     - Player left server
     - Player reached a progress / achieved a goal / completed a challenge
+      - Multilingual support
+      - Support displaying descriptions for task/challenge/goal messages
     - Player died
+      - Multilingual support
     - Server MSPT is higher than a certain value
 - Use admin list to configure user permissions to use special commands
 - Support Hot Reloading of the config file